What are the costs?

 Who are the teachers?

 The Faculty are employees of Everett Community College.
 All have a Master’s degree and a passion for their discipline.
-Wendy Houston, Josh Searle, Robin Araniva and Shelli Jordan-Zirkle are thrilled to be part of the ORCA faculty.
+Wendy Houston, Josh Searle, Robin Araniva, and Shelli Jordan-Zirkle are thrilled to be part of the ORCA faculty.

 What classes should I take during my freshman and sophomore years?

 To be ready to focus on the four core subjects, students should try and fulfill their P.E., foreign language and fine arts credits.
 Also, the more math and science students experience the better.
+There is an opportunity for an elective class or two during the senior year at ORCA for remaining high school requirements or university admission criteria.

 What if I decide this school isn’t the place for me?